-The phenomenon of horn-like vortex in stator corner separation flow in an axial flow pump was first reported by the authors (ASME-FE, 142(7): 071208), and the associated external features were preliminarily presented.
-However, internal vortical characteristics, including the distributions of swirling strength, the deformation mechanism of vortex tube and the correlation with pressure fluctuation surge, are not revealed.
-In this paper, the newly developed vorticity decomposition approach is introduced, and thus more novel quantitative results are provided for the physics of horn-like vortex evolution.
-Firstly, the distributions of absolute swirling strength, relative swirling strength and Liutex spectrum are presented to outline the vortical features of the horn-like vortex fields.
-Secondly, the deformation mechanism of the horn-like vortex tube is revealed.
-It is found that the horn-like vortex spatial evolution can be described by the deformation terms (LST, LDT and LCT) controlling the Liutex transport process.
+The phenomenon of horn-like vortex in stator corner separation flow in an axial flow pump was first reported by Wang et al. (2020, “Investigation on the Horn-Like Vortices in Stator Corner Separation Flow in an Axial Flow Pump,” ASME J. Fluids Eng., 142(7), p.
+071208), and the associated external features were preliminarily presented.
+However, internal vortical characteristics of horn-like vortices, including the distributions of swirling strength, the deformation mechanism of vortex tube and the correlation with pressure fluctuation surge, are not revealed.
+In this paper, the newly developed vorticity decomposition approach is introduced, and thus more novel quantitative results are provided for the physics of horn-like vortex evolution in an axial flow pump.
+First, the distributions of absolute swirling strength, relative swirling strength and Liutex spectrum are presented to outline the vortical features of the horn-like vortex fields.
+Second, the deformation mechanism of the horn-like vortex tube is revealed.
+It is found that the horn-like vortex spatial evolution can be described by the deformation terms (Liutex stretching term, Liutex dilatation term, and curl term of the pseudo-Lamb vector) controlling the Liutex transport process.
 These terms constantly act on the horn-like vortex tube in an almost independent way, causing its continuous deformations in the transit process.
-Thirdly, the quantitative correlation between horn-like vortex transit and pressure fluctuation surge is given.
-It is proved that periodic vortex transit can cause severe pressure fluctuation that is much larger than that induced by rotor-stator interaction.
-From multiple perspectives, a clearer evolution process of the horn-like vortex is outlined, which is conducive to controlling the corner separation flows and improving the stability of large-capacity & low-head pumping stations.
+Third, the quantitative correlation between horn-like vortex transit and pressure fluctuation surge is given.
+It is proved that periodic vortex transit can cause severe pressure fluctuation that is much larger than that induced by rotor–stator interaction.
+From multiple perspectives, a clearer evolution process of the horn-like vortex is outlined, which is conducive to controlling the corner separation flows and improving the stability of large-capacity and low-head pumping stations.